Bird: Diet and feeding

 Birds that employ many strategies to obtain food or feed on a variety of food items are called generalists, while others that concentrate time and effort on specific food items or have a single strategy to obtain food are considered specialists.
 Avian foraging strategies can vary widely by species.
 Many birds glean for insects, invertebrates, fruit, or seeds.
 Some hunt insects by suddenly attacking from a branch.
 Those species that seek pest insects are considered beneficial 'biological control agents' and their presence encouraged in biological pest control programmes.
 Combined, insectivorous birds eat 400–500 million metric tons of arthropods annually.

 Nectar feeders such as hummingbirds, sunbirds, lories, and lorikeets amongst others have specially adapted brushy tongues and in many cases bills designed to fit co-adapted flowers.
 Kiwis and shorebirds with long bills probe for invertebrates; shorebirds' varied bill lengths and feeding methods result in the separation of ecological niches.
-Loons, diving ducks, penguins and auks pursue their prey underwater, using their wings or feet for propulsion, while aerial predators such as sulids, kingfishers and terns plunge dive after their prey.
+Divers, diving ducks, penguins and auks pursue their prey underwater, using their wings or feet for propulsion, while aerial predators such as sulids, kingfishers and terns plunge dive after their prey.
 Flamingos, three species of prion, and some ducks are filter feeders.
 Geese and dabbling ducks are primarily grazers.

 Some species, including frigatebirds, gulls, and skuas, engage in kleptoparasitism, stealing food items from other birds.
 Kleptoparasitism is thought to be a supplement to food obtained by hunting, rather than a significant part of any species' diet; a study of great frigatebirds stealing from masked boobies estimated that the frigatebirds stole at most 40% of their food and on average stole only 5%.
 Other birds are scavengers; some of these, like vultures, are specialised carrion eaters, while others, like gulls, corvids, or other birds of prey, are opportunists.

 Water and drinking

 Water is needed by many birds although their mode of excretion and lack of sweat glands reduces the physiological demands.
 Some desert birds can obtain their water needs entirely from moisture in their food.
-They may also have other adaptations such as allowing their body temperature to rise, saving on moisture loss from evaporative cooling or panting.
+Some have other adaptations such as allowing their body temperature to rise, saving on moisture loss from evaporative cooling or panting.
 Seabirds can drink seawater and have salt glands inside the head that eliminate excess salt out of the nostrils.

 Most birds scoop water in their beaks and raise their head to let water run down the throat.
 Some species, especially of arid zones, belonging to the pigeon, finch, mousebird, button-quail and bustard families are capable of sucking up water without the need to tilt back their heads.
-Some desert birds depend on water sources and sandgrouse are particularly well known for their daily congregations at waterholes.
+Some desert birds depend on water sources and sandgrouse are particularly well known for congregating daily at waterholes.
 Nesting sandgrouse and many plovers carry water to their young by wetting their belly feathers.
 Some birds carry water for chicks at the nest in their crop or regurgitate it along with food.
 The pigeon family, flamingos and penguins have adaptations to produce a nutritive fluid called crop milk that they provide to their chicks.